crpietschmann/portfolio/_posts/2010-10-22-silverlight-modify-mef-to-load-plugins-from-dll-and-xap-files.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>&#160;</p>
+&#160;

 <h3>SuperDeploymentCatalog – Add DLL Support to Silverlight 4</h3>

-<p>The above modification is fine if you were to recompile MEF yourself, but it would be much easier to utilize this with MEF as it is in Silverlight 4.
-Below is the full code to the SuperDeploymentCatalog class that can be used in place of the standard DeploymentCatalog with Silverlight 4.</p>
+The above modification is fine if you were to recompile MEF yourself, but it would be much easier to utilize this with MEF as it is in Silverlight 4.
+Below is the full code to the SuperDeploymentCatalog class that can be used in place of the standard DeploymentCatalog with Silverlight 4.

-<p>A note about the code: Instead of just inheriting from DeploymentCatalog and overriding the necessary methods, I needed to implement this by copying the DeploymentCatalog code, along with a couple dependencies marked internal, and make the modification mentioned above.
-A little more code to include in your application, but definitely worth it.</p>
+A note about the code: Instead of just inheriting from DeploymentCatalog and overriding the necessary methods, I needed to implement this by copying the DeploymentCatalog code, along with a couple dependencies marked internal, and make the modification mentioned above.
+A little more code to include in your application, but definitely worth it.

-<p>You can download the source file here:</p>
+You can download the source file here:

-<p><a href="/file.axd?file=SuperDeploymentCatalog_1.cs">SuperDeploymentCatalog.cs</a></p>
+<a href="/file.axd?file=SuperDeploymentCatalog_1.cs">SuperDeploymentCatalog.cs</a>